snewhouse/ml_h2o_spark/README.md

 ```

 conda R 3.2.2!! needs a kick up the butt! see issues

+#### Fix
+- fresh install  anaconda and rm `~/.anaconda`
+- https://github.com/conda/conda/issues/1722  see tips here! dont update!
+- dont use conda r or r-essentials
+- use system R and install https://irkernel.github.io/
+- conflict coming when needing to use conda r-packages

 ## Docker Stacks
 Opinionated stacks of ready-to-run Jupyter applications in Docker.